ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 ```
 </br>

 The above square commutes!
 Does this shape remind you of pushouts from chapter 5?
-It turns out that, the host graph is the pushout of `Find what` and the new graph!!
+It turns out that, the host graph is the pushout of `Find` and the new graph!!

-This indeed makes sense, because, the search pattern includes vertices and edges which has been removed.
-Glueing together `Find what` and the and the new graph along the overlap msut give the original host graph!
+This indeed makes sense, because, `Find` includes vertices and edges which has been removed.
+Glueing together `Find` and the new graph along the overlap must give the original host graph!

 Since the new graph completes a pushout square we shall call it as the **Pushout complement**.